MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 We start this week's community highlights with the finishing touches to the [Flying Islands][Terasology/FlyingIslands] module, which is in the just released **alpha 19** (engine v4.3.0).
 _@sin3point14_ did a great job implementing a world gen plugin to add flying islands to the world.

-But what power let's these island float in the air (and prevent them from falling down from the sky in case [Falling Blocks][Terasology/FallingBlocks] is enabled)?
+But what power lets these islands float in the air (and prevent them from falling down from the sky in case [Falling Blocks][Terasology/FallingBlocks] is enabled)?
 On the tracks of _[Gulliver's Travels](https://en.wikipedia.org/wiki/Laputa)_ we discover that there is a strange block at the core of each of the islands, shimmering of magic.

 <video width= "320" height="240" controls>